Dangerous Foods for Dogs

 What Dogs Can Eat!

-You can ensure your dog has a healthy, well-balanced diet by asking your vet to recommend a quality dog food.
-A well-designed dog food gives your pet all the nutrients it needs for an active and healthy life.
-But that doesn’t mean you can’t sometimes give your dog human food as a special treat — as long as portions are limited, and the foods are cooked, pure, and not fatty or heavily seasoned.
+Besides ensuring your dog has a healthy, well-balanced diet, you can sometimes give your dog human food as a special treat — as long as portions are limited, and the foods are cooked, pure, and not fatty or heavily seasoned.
 See below some tasty suggestions.

 Safe: Lean Meats